IPIS

 Review paper – The EU Conflict Minerals Regulation: Implementation at the EU Member State level

-June 9, 2021A Coalition of European NGOs working on responsible mineral sourcing, including IPIS, published a review paper discussing the state of implementation of the European Conflict Minerals Regulation across European Union Member States.
+June 9, 2021A coalition of European NGOs working on responsible mineral sourcing, including IPIS, published a review paper discussing the state of implementation of the European Conflict Minerals Regulation across European Union Member States.
 The report highlights the shortcomings of the Regulation and the general lack of transparency that hinders effective and efficient monitoring of companies.
+The NGO co

 Evaluating Due Diligence Programs for Conflict Minerals